Omar Kamal

-Omar Kamal Sayed Abdelwahed (عُمَر كَمَال سَيِّد عَبْد الْوَاحِد; born 29 September 1993) is an Egyptian professional footballer who plays as a right-back for Egyptian Premier League club Al Ahly.
+Omar Kamal Sayed Abdelwahed (عُمَر كَمَال سَيِّد عَبْد الْوَاحِد; born 29 September 1993) is an Egyptian professional footballer who plays as a right-back for Egyptian Premier League club Ceramica Cleopatra FC on loan from Al Ahly.

 Club career

+Kamal played for Ittihad El Shorta and had 43 appearances before moving to Al Masry and had over 70 appearances with the club.

 Having played for Al Masry, Kamal joined Egyptian Premier League side Zamalek on a free transfer on 30 August 2021.
 However, his contract for Zamalek was immediately cancelled and he joined Future FC.

+his impressive performances with Future FC earned him a call-up to the Egypt squad for the AFCON Tournament.

+Kamal signed with Al Ahly and played over 30 games from 2024-2026 and won the African-Asian-Pacific Cup and the Egyptian Super Cup before being loaned to Ceramica Cleopatra FC.

 International career

-He represented Egypt at the 2021 FIFA Arab Cup and the 2021 Africa Cup of Nations.
+He represented Egypt at the 2021 FIFA Arab Cup and the 2021 Africa Cup of Nations in which Kamal was part of the Egypt team that reached the finals of the 2021 Africa Cup of Nations but had to miss out on the final against Senegal due to suspension.